top of page

 Do I need to live in New Hampshire to make an appointment with you?

 No!
 We serve pilots from all over.
-You don’t need to be a New Hampshire resident to schedule a FAA Class II or Class III exam with us.
+You don’t need to be a New Hampshire resident to schedule a FAA Class I, Class II, or Class III exam with us.
 We frequently serve pilots from Maine, Massachusetts, and Vermont, and occasionally pilots who are visiting the area.

 Preparing For Your Appointment